9 Simple Steps to Master Social Media for Events

 Find out how to master social media for events in this definitive guide from Eventbrite and Buffer.
 In nine simple steps, you’ll develop and improve your social media event marketing strategy across the six most popular networks.

 Nearly 25% of traffic to ticketing and registration pages comes from social media.
 With the right social media event marketing strategy, you can drive even more traffic — and turn more of those views into ticket sales and registrations.

-To find out how to master social media for events, check out this definitive guide from Eventbrite and Buffer, a social media management platform.
+To find out how to master your social media strategy for events, check out this definitive guide from Eventbrite and Buffer, a social media management platform.
 In nine simple steps, you’ll learn how to develop and improve your marketing strategy across the six most popular networks, including how to:

 - Prioritize which networks to use, and how to save time while using them

 - Increase engagement on social media platforms during promotions and the event itself

 - Measure results and see which of your efforts drove ticket sales or registrations